Writing for Readability

 Cliff Note: Grammarly is free, but you can pay for an upgraded version of the product if you think it’s useful.

 Content Analysis In The Real World

-Each content analysis tool has it’s pros and cons.
+Each content analysis tool has its pros and cons.
 I’ve come to terms that Mr. Flesch doesn’t give me high scores.
 He routinely dings me on writing to college graduates.
 As an online marketer, I’ve made the decision to “agree to disagree” with the content analytics assessment.
 My rationale?
-Our audience are marketers and individuals responsible for managing online marketing.
+Our audience is marketers and individuals responsible for managing online marketing.
 It’s a complex and complicated job.
 There are several moving parts, some of which are extraordinarily technical.
 Plus, I’d like to think my audience is savvy enough to appreciate my vocabulary.
 The Flesch score for this post was 54… perfect for high school graduates and those with a bit of college.
 So take that Mr. Flesch.